 - Detailed copyediting to catch any remaining grammatical issues

 - Final reading to confirm readability and comprehension

-Before publishing the final page or news story, we also review the content to ensure that it is easily readable on a variety of screens, including desktops, laptops, tablets, and smartphones.
+Before publication, we also review the content to ensure it is easily readable on a variety of device screens, including desktops, laptops, tablets, and smartphones.

 Sources and Citations

-As part of our editing process, we audit the sources used by writers to ensure that we are referencing original, reliable sources.
+As part of our editing process, we review the sources used by writers to ensure that we are referencing original, reliable sources.
 The types of sources we use include:

 - Peer-Reviewed Journals: We go straight to the original article when citing medical studies, clinical trials, and case reports, rather than relying on potentially inaccurate interpretations.

 - Reputable News Outlets: For late-breaking news, we rely on distinguished national and local newspapers, television stations, news magazines, industry publications, and journalistic blogs.

 - Nonprofit Organizations: We cite information and statistics provided by not-for-profit educational, research, and advocacy organizations that have been rated highly by charity evaluators.

 - Government Agencies: We frequently link to materials published by U.S. regulatory agencies such as the Food and Drug Administration (FDA), the Consumer Product Safety Commission (CPSC), the Environmental Protection Agency (EPA), and Centers for Disease Control and Prevention (CDC), among others.
 We occasionally link to other national and international agencies, such as the World Health Organization (WHO) or the European Centre for Disease Prevention & Control.